 VITAMIN C MAINTAINS DIGESTIVE HEALTH

 A deficiency of this particular micronutrient can lead to a range of digestive issues and diseases, such as scurvy.
 For example. this dangerous disease can cause serious problems, such as gum disease, dehydration, poor wound recovery, infection, and even death.
 In addition, vitamin C is also crucial to making sure your digestive tract remains strong.

 I currently take Solaray QBC Plex, which contains quercetin, bromelain, plus vitamin C. This brand is one I trust and have taken for years.
-It also has helped tremendously with my seasonal allergies.
+For instance, it has helped tremendously with my seasonal allergies.

 If you learned anything new about vitamin C benefits let me know in the comment section below.
-I also would love to hear what you think or take a photo and tag me @Eat_Your_Nutrition on Instagram.
+In addition, I would love to hear what you think or take a photo and tag me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva

 - Vitamin C pharmacokinetics in healthy volunteers: evidence for a recommended dietary allowance.

 Levine M, Conry-Cantilena C, Wang Y, Welch RW, Washko PW, Dhariwal KR, Park JB, Lazarev A, Graumlich JF, King J, Cantilena LR

 Proc Natl Acad Sci U S A. 1996 Apr 16; 93(8):3704-9.

 - Crandon J.H., Lund C.C., Dill D.B.
 Experimental human scurvy.
 N. Engl.
 J. Med.
 1940;223:353–369. doi: 10.1056/NEJM194009052231001.